BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 ## Panel Discussion

 On the 20th of Mai, I joined a penal to discuss the role of *artificial intelligence (AI)* in the *creative process*.
-The panel was held in the context of the Munich Creative Business Week by the Wavelet (University for Music and Theater) and the [Munich Center for Digital Science and AI](https://sites.hm.edu/mucdai/news_mucdai/details_news_mucdai_26944.de.html).
+It was held in the context of the Munich Creative Business Week by the Wavelet (University for Music and Theater) and the [Munich Center for Digital Science and AI](https://sites.hm.edu/mucdai/news_mucdai/details_news_mucdai_26944.de.html).
 Let me first summarize our discussion:

 The penal consisted of two computer scientists and two artists.
-After each of us gave his/her opening statement, we discussed different aspects of AI in the realm of art, science, and economics.
+After each of us opened with a general statement, we discussed different aspects of AI in the realm of art, science, and economics.
-We came close to a convention regarding the question of how creative AI can be.
-We agreed that, to this day, AI is yet another tool, similar to pen and paper, to support humans in their creative work.
+We came close to an agreement regarding the question of how creative AI can be: AI can facilitate and enable great artwork but to this day, AI is yet another tool, similar to pen and paper, to support humans in their creative work.

-In general, it wasn't easy to talk about *creativity* and *intelligence* because each of us had a slightly different definition.
+In general, it wasn't easy to talk about *creativity* and *intelligence* because unsurprisingly each of us had a slightly different definition in mind.
-One participant rightfully problematized the black box principle of many modern machine learning techniques, e.g., deep neural networks.
+My colleague rightfully problematized the black box principle of many modern machine learning techniques, e.g., deep neural networks.
 Despite their effectiveness, real-world decisions are still made on the basis of human understanding.
-Since neural networks do not provide an "easy" explanation of how they draw their conclusion, it is often necessary to go back to simpler models such as statistics to explain the neural network.
+Since neural networks do not provide an "easy" explanation of how they draw their conclusion, it is often necessary to go back to simpler models, such as statistics, to explain the neural network.

 One artist described her experience with the chatbot *Replika*, an AI that tries to mimic your behavior to become your friend or romantic partner.
 She was pretty impressed.
-Some people fell in love with the machine -- they reported strong emotions.
+Some people even fell in love with the machine -- they reported strong emotions echoing the science fiction movie *Her*.
 However, it was always possible for her to spot a machine-like behavior behind the scenes.

 The other artist argued that AI opens up possibilities for novel artistic expressions.
 She assumes that working with AI will be her daily bread and butter.
-She also criticized the *cult* around famous artists by arguing that most of the time, incredible art resulted from multiple people.
+She also criticized the *cult* around famous artists by arguing that most of the time, incredible art resulted from a collaboration of multiple people.
+Consequently, she hopes that AI will bring a kind of democratization to the art world.

 >There is no single genius.

 I stated that AI could potentially increase the pressure on the artist because it will become more and more challenging to create something unique and even harder to create something non-reproducible.
-*Commercial art* -- if we can call it that way -- will become more competitive and speculative.
+Democratization in consumer societies can enhance competitiveness and an ever-growing flow of products that lose their symbolic value.
+It is not necessarily the case that attempting to sell more art will constitute more art.
+The reverse might happen.
+*Commercial art* is rarely publicly symbolic.
+How could it, if one has to pay for its perception.

 ## Defining Artificial Intelligence